Ashton-under-Lyne

-Ashton-under-Lyne is a market town in Tameside, Greater Manchester, England.
-The population was 48,604 at the 2021 census.
-Historically in Lancashire, it is on the north bank of the River Tame, in the foothills of the Pennines, 6 mi east of Manchester.
+Ashton-under-Lyne, also known as Ashton, is a market town in the Metropolitan Borough of Tameside, Greater Manchester, England.
+Its population was 48,604 at the 2021 census.
+Historically a part of Lancashire, it is located on the north bank of the river Tame, in the foothills of the Pennines and 6 miles east of Manchester.

-Evidence of Stone Age, Bronze Age, and Viking activity has been discovered in Ashton-under-Lyne.
+Evidence of Stone Age, Bronze Age and Viking activity has been discovered in Ashton-under-Lyne.
 The "Ashton" part of the town's name probably dates from the Anglo-Saxon period, and derives from Old English meaning "settlement by ash trees".
 The origin of the "under-Lyne" suffix is less clear; it possibly derives from the Brittonic-originating word lemo meaning elm or from Ashton's proximity to the Pennines.
-In the Middle Ages, Ashton-under-Lyne was a parish and township and Ashton Old Hall was held by the de Asshetons, lords of the manor.
-Granted a royal charter in 1414, the manor spanned a rural area consisting of marshland, moorland, and a number of villages and hamlets.
+In the Middle Ages, it was a parish and township and Ashton Old Hall was held by the de Asshetons, lords of the manor.
+The town became a market town from 1414, when the manor was granted a royal charter.

-Until the introduction of the cotton trade in 1769, Ashton was considered "bare, wet, and almost worthless".
-The factory system, and textile manufacture during the Industrial Revolution triggered a process of unplanned urbanisation in the area, and by the mid-19th century Ashton had emerged as an important mill town at a convergence of newly constructed canals and railways.
-Ashton-under-Lyne's transport network allowed for an economic boom in cotton spinning, weaving, and coal mining, which led to the granting of municipal borough status in 1847.
+The introduction of the cotton trade in 1769 transformed Ashton both economically and geographically, with the town being replanned in a grid.
+The factory system and textile manufacture during the Industrial Revolution triggered a process of unplanned urbanisation in the area and, by the mid-19th century, Ashton had emerged as an important mill town at a convergence of newly constructed canals and railways.
+Ashton-under-Lyne's transport network allowed for an economic boom in cotton spinning, weaving and coal mining, which led to the granting of municipal borough status in 1847.
+The population grew from 2,859 in 1775 to 34,886 in 1861, two-thirds of its modern-day size, as a direct result of this extensive industrialisation.